stackbit-projects/my-blog-85ada/content/pages/posts/open-peer-network-a-universal-distributed-eventually-consistent-data-store.md

 ---
-title: 'Open Peer Network: A Universal, Dis Eventually Consistent, Distributed Data Store'
+title: 'Open Peer Network: A Universal, Distributed, Eventually Consistent, Data Store'
 subtitle: >-
   The way I spend time out in nature can affect how much my physical and mental health will recharge and how I benefit from it.